Visit our Libraries - Young, Hillyer & Josten. Request books online - fast delivery. Learn more

 About Smith Libraries

-SmithScape is a new app for students to find places to study across campus that meet specific criteria, such as lighting and ambient noise, as well as amenities like printers, whiteboards, outlets, and vending machines.
-The app is free and will be available on May 30, 2017 in pilot mode via the Libraries’ website, as well as via the App Store for iOS and Google Play Store for Android.
-The app will be officially released to the Smith campus community in Fall 2017.
+SmithScape is an app for students to find places to study across campus that meet specific criteria, such as lighting and ambient noise, as well as amenities like printers, whiteboards, outlets, and vending machines.
+The app is free and is available via the Libraries’ website, as well as via the App Store for iOS and and soon at the Google Play Store for Android.
+The app was officially released to the Smith campus community in Fall 2017.

 Nuts and Bolts: A Smith instance was created using Scout, an open source campus wayfinding app developed by the University of Washington.